brettmorrisonAO5ANNEX/Image-Processor/README.md

 - As a user, I want to be able to ***abandon a project*** to remove it from being accessed again
 - As a user, I want to be able to ***save my project to a gallery*** after processing the final product
 - As a user, I want to be able to ***view my finished projects in a gallery***

+# Instructions for Grader

+- You can generate the first required event related to adding Xs to a Y by clicking the ***new project*** button and filling out the required fields (name must match "image4U" where the number can be any digit and the capital letter must be from the English alphabet), then you can ***add a filter*** by clicking the add filter button and choosing the desired filter.
+Changes can be viewed in the history panel in the right of the tool menu panel.
+- You can generate the second required event related to adding Xs to a Y by clicking either the ***undo*** or ***undo all*** buttons which will update which filters are added the image.
+Changes can be viewed in the history panel in the right of the tool menu
+- You can locate my visual component by either looking at the top of each panel at the indicative logo/icon or by pressing ***process project*** to see the final product of your edit (best view if you choose yes to "randomize color?" before processing).
+- You can save the state of my application by clicking the ***save progress*** button in the tool menu panel.
+- You can reload the state of my application by choosing the desired project from the dropdown ***\<options>*** and clicking the load button to the right.